 “It’s fooling around directly with phenomena, with tools and materials.
 It’s thinking with your hands and learning through doing.
 It’s slowing down and getting curious about the mechanics and mysteries of everyday stuff around you.
 It’s whimsical, enjoyable, fraught with dead ends, frustrating, and, ultimately, about inquiry.”
 (Wilkinson & Petrich, The Art of Tinkering, 2014).

-It has been proven as a playful and effective way to improve the attractiveness of, attainment in, and lifelong relationship with, science and technology for adults, teenagers and students.
+Tinkering is a proven playful and effective way to improve the attractiveness of, attainment in, and lifelong relationship with, science and technology for adults, teenagers and students.

-- Think about what game or experiment you want to tinker around
+- Think about what game, experiment, or materials you want to provide for your audeince to tinker with.

 - Promote your activity